TallKite/linnstrument-firmware/README.md

 The 8th scale is the rainbow editor, in which all notes are always on.
 Tap a note to cycle it thru the rainbow.
 The 9th scale (guitar-like fretboard dots) isn't really a scale.
 It's a full-screen display like the custom light patterns.
 Tapping the dots selector makes the dots appear in blue mid-screen.
 Tapping the dots lets you toggle them on or off.
+To change the color of the dots, after editing go to Per-Split Settings and in column 11 change the main color.
 Long-press the scale buttons or the rainbow editor button or the dots selector button to reset the note lights to the default.
 Tap the yellow rainbow enabler button to turn off the rainbow and limit the note lights to the usual two colors.

 The 3 custom light patterns are totally separate from all this and are still available for use!